-US says airlines to refund more than $600 million to flyers
+Frontier, 5 other airlines to refund more than $600 million

 “When Americans buy a ticket on an airline, we expect to get to our destination safely, reliably and affordably, and our job at DOT is to hold airlines accountable for these expectations,” Transportation Secretary Pete Buttigieg said.

-The department said Denver-based Frontier Airlines is refunding $222 million and paying a $2.2 million civil penalty.
+The department said Frontier Airlines is refunding $222 million and paying a $2.2 million civil penalty.

+In a consent order, the government charged that Frontier changed its definition of a significant delay to make refunds less likely, and an online system to process credits went down for a 15-day period in 2020.

+Frontier spokeswoman Jennifer de la Cruz said the Denver-based airline issued nearly $100 million in “goodwill refunds,” including to people with non-refundable tickets who canceled on their own and were not entitled to a refund under federal law.

 “We have more enforcement actions and investigations underway and there may be more news to come by way of fines,” Buttigieg said during a call with reporters.

-Note: This story has been updated to correct that five foreign airlines were fined, not four.